 Think about your long-term needs.
 A cheaper plan might solve your immediate problems, but will it support your business in a year?
 As your company grows, you’ll likely need more advanced features to keep everything running smoothly.
 Make sure the software you choose has a clear upgrade path that aligns with your goals, so you’re not forced to switch platforms when your needs change.

-Common Roadblocks When Implementing New Software
+Common Challenges When Adopting New Software

 Switching to a new software platform is an exciting step, but it’s rarely as simple as flipping a switch.
 Even with the best intentions, you can run into a few bumps along the way.
 Being aware of these potential hurdles is the first step to creating a smooth transition for your team.